Vamakshi6402/Product_Rollout_Impact_Evaluation/README.md

 - Validate assumptions explicitly
 - Communicate results as actionable business decisions

 This is the core workflow used by economists operating in production environments.
+The emphasis is on reasoning, validation, and decision quality rather than tooling or model complexity.